 The Gothic cathedral

 In June 1194 a fire ravaged the previous building, destroying the framework and leaving only the crypt and part of the western façade intact.
 After believing the holy relic lost, it was found, as Priests saved it by hiding it in the crypt during the conflagration.
 Bishop Renaud de Mousson, the first cousin of king Philippe Auguste, decided to undertake an exceptional rebuilding project using the new techniques of the time - Chartres cathedral was to become one of the first great Gothic cathedrals.
 The work is, in itself, an absolute record.
 In 1221, the structural work was completed.
-It took only a quarter of a century to realise this extraordinary ensemble, with its sculpted decorations (the portals and porches of the transept in particular).
+It took only a quarter of a century to realise this extraordinary work, with its sculpted decorations (the portals and porches of the transept in particular).
 Most of the stanined glass windows date back to the same period.
 The cathedral was consecrated in 1260.

 In the 14th century, the Saint-Piat chapel was added to the nave and the 15th century, the Vendôme chapel was added to the southern aisle.
 The northern bell tower, in a flamboyant style, was built in the 16th century.